 The Glendora Public Library Friends Foundation is a non-profit, 501(c)(3) charitable organization which partners with the City of Glendora to provide financial and volunteer support to enhance the services of the Glendora Public Library.
-The Friends Foundation is able to acknowledge contributions by receipt for income tax purposes.
+The Friends Foundation is able to acknowledge contributions by providing donors with a receipt for income tax purposes.

 What We Support

 To ensure that Glendora 's library of the future can continue to meet the community's needs, the Friends Foundation partners with the city by providing volunteer and financial support to enhance library services beyond the capabilities of local tax revenues.